ccimpoi/ACRExtensions/README.md

 Source available in the bookmarklet folder.

-Tested on Chrome and FF on OSX and Ubuntu.
+Tested on Chromium, Safari and FF on OSX, Chromium on Ubuntu and Chrome on WinXP.